Drewsky33/Marketing-Analytics-Case-Study/Data Analysis/README.md

 - The number of unique inventory_id records will be equal in both dvd_rentals.rental and dvd_rentals.inventory tables.
 - There will be multiple records per unique inventory_id in the dvd_rentals.rental table.
 - There will be multiple inventory_id records per unique film_id value in the dvd_rentals.inventory table.

 **Next** I will try to validate my hypotheses through the use of some queries.
-- Hypotheses 1: The number of unique inventory_id records will be equal in both dvd_rentals.rental and dvd_rentals.inventory tables.
+- Hypothesis 1: The number of unique inventory_id records will be equal in both dvd_rentals.rental and dvd_rentals.inventory tables.
 ``` sql
 SELECT
   COUNT(DISTINCT inventory_id)